Jayadeva Hospital metro station

 Jayadeva Hospital is a double-elevated interchange metro station on the north-south corridor of the Yellow Line and the Pink Line of Namma Metro in Bengaluru, India.
-This metro station will be the first multi-elevated interchange station in the Namma Metro network.
-The station is named after the Sri Jayadeva Institute of Cardiovascular Sciences and Research which is located nearby and serves MICO Layout (BTM), Gurappanapalya, Jayanagar and JP Nagar 3rd Phase.
+This metro station is the first multi-elevated interchange station in the Namma Metro network.
+The station is named after the Sri Jayadeva Institute of Cardiovascular Sciences and Research which is located nearby and serves MICO Layout in BTM Layout 2nd Stage, KEB Layout and New Gurappanapalya in BTM Layout 1st Stage, Jayanagar 9th Block, JP Nagar 3rd Phase.